 Frequently Asked Questions

-How can video intelligence reduce machine-related injuries?
+How can video AI reduce machine-related injuries?

 Start with existing camera systems, integrate video intelligence with your safety program, customize alerts for your highest-risk areas, ensure compliance with privacy and OSHA rules, and use the insights to inform training and process improvements.